data61/dataFusion/dataFusion-common/README.md

 where:
 - `extRef` is as described in ExtRef Structure; and
 - `typ` is as described in Search Result Structure.

-### Network Representation
+### Node and Edge JSON formats
-This section describes the Node and Edge JSON file formats, which together define a network.
+This section describes the network representation as a set of nodes in one file and a set of edges in another.
 Again there is one structure per line.
 #### Node Structure

     {